-With little or no Italian language you can study for a semester in Rome, the “Eternal City.”
-The core curriculum taught in English provides an in-depth focus on the city of Rome and gives you an extraordinary perspective into Italian history and culture.
-Classes are small and the faculty instructors are all long-term residents of Rome with substantial experience teaching American students.
-With excursions as part of almost every course, historical sites such as the Forum, Piazza Navona, and the Coloseum become your classroom.
-Rome is a city of contrasts, where ancient meets modern and there is so much to see and do that every day is a new experience.
+Study abroad in Rome, a city where ancient meets modern and there is so much to see and do that every day is a new experience.
+The program curriculum taught in English provides an in-depth focus on the city of Rome and gives you an extraordinary perspective into Italian history and culture.
+Classes are small and the faculty instructors are all long-term residents of Rome.
+With excursions as part of almost every course, historical sites such as the Forum, Piazza Navona, and the Colosseum become your classroom.
+Internships and volunteer activities provide you with the opportunity to practice the Italian you are learning in class and put you in direct contact with the local culture and society.

 If you would like to get first-hand information from previous participants, contact a Rome returnee!